alexa/avs-device-sdk/README.md

 ## Alexa Client SDK v0.2

-This release of the Alexa Client SDK for C++ provides components for authentication and communications with the Alexa Voice Service (AVS), specifically AuthDelegate, the Alexa Communications Library (ACL), and associated APIs.
+This release of the Alexa Client SDK for C++ provides components for authentication and communications with the Alexa Voice Service (AVS), specifically AuthDelegate, Alexa Communications Library (ACL), Alexa Directive Sequencer Library (ADSL), Activity Focus Manager Library (AFML), and associated APIs.

 ## Overview